s-kust/django-postgresql-view/README.md

 ## Starting the system

 You can easily start the system using the `docker-compose up` command.
 After that, run the command `docker-compose run app sh -c "python manage.py fill_db 50"` to fill the database.
 Here 50 is the number of rooms and other items to create.
 After the command succeeds, you can play around with the API endpoints.

+In a separate terminal, you can run tests with the `docker-compose -f docker-compose.yml run app sh -c "pytest --random-order -s"` command.
 Also, explore the database using `pgadmin`.
 It is located at the `localhost:8080` address.

 There are several nuances:
 1. The `pgadmin-data` directory must have owner and group 5050.
 Otherwise, `pgadmin` won't work.
 So, you'll have to run something like `sudo chown -R 5050:5050 ./pgadmin-data/`.